 Another warning that Carissa gives is to avoid allowing styrofoam anywhere around the chickens, because they love eating it for some reason!
 Ew.

-Ways to Feed Your Chickens Inexpensively, or for Free
+What to Feed Chickens for Cheap or Free

 Now that we know what not to feed our chickens, we can get on with what to feed chickens, and how we can do it with many things we already have in our kitchens, save for the foods we mentioned above.